NicGoodman/nicgoodman/content/collections/pages/about.md

                 content:
                   -
                     type: text
                     text: 'Worked one on one with customers and their content.
-Assisted and worked with customers through the design process, from conception & proofing to production & delivery.'
+Assisted and worked with customers through the design process, from conception and proofing, to production and delivery.'
           -
             type: list_item
             content: